2023 Snow Spectacular Tour of Japan

 Day 3: Shibu Onsen

 This morning we ride the impressive bullet train – the shinkansen, it is time to head for the wilderness of Japan.
 The next destination is Nagano Prefecture, the heartland of the Japan Alps and blanketed in snow at this time of year.

 Tonight you will stay in the small mountain hot springs village of Shibu Onsen, to experience your own onsen bath.
 Our guide will talk you through the ritual of the Japanese bath and explain why a visit to an onsen remains one of the nation’s most popular pastimes.

 Day 4: Matsumoto

-Following an authentic Japanese-style breakfast – a nutritious mix of grilled fish, miso soup, tofu, rice, and pickles! - you then head by local train to Matsumoto.
+Breakfast is an authentic Japanese-style – a nutritious mix of grilled fish, miso soup, tofu, rice, and pickles!
+You then head by local train to Matsumoto.
 Surrounded by snow-covered mountains, Matsumoto is a home to the impressive Matsumoto Castle.
 It is Japan’s oldest wooden castle and one of the nation’s four castles designated as National Treasures.
 Still in impeccable original condition, you will have the chance to explore its wooden interior and climb to the top of its distinctive black-and-white turret.

 After visiting the Matsumoto Castle, we stroll around the lovely alpine city and stay overnight.